mimran1980/rusteron_gsr/rusteron-archive/README.md

 ## Safety Considerations

+**Resource Management for AeronArchive**: The current implementation has a critical limitation: the `Aeron` object must be kept alive explicitly.
+The `AeronArchive` does not take ownership or manage its lifetime correctly.
+Instead of passing the `Aeron` instance through the constructor, the `set_aeron` function is used, which can lead to potential segmentation faults if the `Aeron` instance is prematurely dropped.
+Extra caution is required to ensure the `Aeron` instance remains valid during the lifetime of the `AeronArchive`.
 Since **rusteron-archive** relies on Aeron C bindings, it uses `unsafe` Rust code.
 Users must ensure that resources are managed properly to avoid crashes or undefined behaviour.

 ## Example Usage: Recording and Replaying a Stream with Aeron Archive